-- Met with the External Auditor Byron Smith to review the draft Audit Financial Statement and Management Letter. - · Met with Internal Auditor Brian Scammell to develop the internal audit plan and review the draft report.
+- Met with the External Auditor Byron Smith to review the draft 2023 Audit Financial Statement and Management Letter.
+The Committee recommended the acceptance of the report to the membership. - Met with Internal Auditor Brian Scammell to develop the internal audit plan and review the draft report.

-lan concluded by thanking, on behalf of the Committee, management, and staff of the Credit Union, both auditors and their teams, for their work during the past year.
+The Chair concluded by thanking audit committee board members, management, and staff of the Credit Union, both auditors and their teams, for their work during the past year.

-Moved: Dave Dewling; Seconded: Richard Sparkes MOTION CARRIED
+Moved: Dave Dewling; Seconded: Shawn O'Reilly MOTION CARRIED